Guardianship & Intervention Orders

 The order allows the person appointed to do certain things such as signing legal documents or agreeing where someone can live.
 The Code of Practice provided by the Scottish Government gives further information and guidance in relation to the powers that may be sought.

-Guardianship order allows someone to make on-going decisions on behalf of an adult, such as paying bills, dealing with bank accounts or making decisions about care and personal welfare matters.
+A Guardianship Order allows someone to make on-going decisions on behalf of an adult, such as paying bills, dealing with bank accounts or making decisions about care and personal welfare matters.

 Wills & Executries